Taimoor10/Logins/README.md

     However, this is not ideal, but for demonstration purposes I have simply let user login even with same `email` and redirected to the profile page.
 If the `email` is found, an Alert message will be shown.
 This could be handled in many ways but for simplicity I have decided to use the alert message.
 The profile page will show the information after that

 3. Select any of the login options to be redirected to a profile page where all the account + linked accounts information is listed.
-This page is rendered based on authentication of use with the help of passport library
+This page is rendered based on authentication of user with the help of passport library

 4. Link the accounts using Link button and Unlink later with same button